Meet Thomas J. Basile

-A former candidate for public office himself, Basile has been involved in national, state and local political campaigns for nearly two decades.
+An elected official himself, Basile has been involved in national, state and local political campaigns for nearly two decades.
 He served as a consultant to the Republican National Committee during the 2004 Presidential Election and is an alumnus of the Bush-Cheney 2000 campaign.
 He has also held senior-level strategic positions in state-wide and local contests.

 In 1997 he was named to the National Italian-American Foundation's 100 Stars List of prominent young Italian-Americans.
 In 2008 he was invested with the Order of the Holy Sepulcher of Jerusalem by the Catholic Church and in 2010 he was named to The Capitol Newspaper's 40 Under 40 list of political influencers.